Consumer Medicine Information

 certain types of cancer including cancer of the breast, kidney and endometrium

-PROVERA, in combination with an oestrogen containing medicine, is used to relieve symptoms of menopause in women with an intact
+PROVERA, in combination with an estrogen containing medicine, is used to relieve symptoms of menopause in women with an intact

 Ask your doctor if you have any questions about why PROVERA has been prescribed for you.